aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listobject/_index.md

 ```

 Updates all list columns' name from the worksheet.

+**Remarks**

 The value of the cells in the header row of the table must be same as the name of the ListColumn; Cell.PutValue do not auto modify the name of the ListColumn for performance.

 ### wait() {#wait--}
 ```